ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 # Bash scripting
 ## What is this?
-Bash scripting allows the user to execute commands in sequence from one file, thus saving time.
+Bash scripting allows the user to execute commands in sequence from one file and automate different tasks accordingly.

 ## Objective
-You will be able to create bash scripts that run tasks automatically when executed from the command terminal.
+You will be able to create bash scripts using Linux Commands from previous lessons.

+## Vocabulary
+- bash: A Shell program that processes commands in the Linux Terminal.
+- Shebang: The first line of a bash script, forming a path to the bash system.
+- .sh: The regular file type name used for denoting a bash script.

 ## Links
 [freecodecamp bash](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/)